Cecylia Słapakowa: Pre-war career

+World War II experiences

-The invasion of Poland came in September 1939 and was, in military terms, rapidly accomplished.
-Both in terms of population and in terms of land mass, this so-called "fourth partition of Poland", left the country divided very roughly 50:50 between the armies of Europe's two most powerful dictators.
-In terms pf the country's pre-1939 borders Warsaw was in the western half of the country, and thereby under German military occupation.
-Cecylia Słapakowa continued to welcome Jewish artists and intellectuals to the apartment, and did so with great determination, partly in order to try and stave off depression and set aside fear of the future.
+Following the invasion of Poland in September 1939, Warsaw was under German military occupation.
+Słapakowa continued to welcome Jewish artists and intellectuals to the apartment, and did so with great determination, partly in order to try and stave off depression and set aside fear of the future.
 A basic meal and a few hours of good conversation among fifteen or so guests made it possible, temporarily, to forget about the war.
 Sometimes there was even the chance for music making among the guests.
-One frequent guest was the journalist Rachel Auerbach who as late as April 1940 was able to observe hat the Słapak home was still a pleasant place, "despite the many articles of furniture that the Germans had confiscated".
+One frequent guest was the journalist Rachel Auerbach who as late as April 1940 was able to observe that the Słapak home was still a pleasant place, "despite the many articles of furniture that the Germans had confiscated".

-In late April or early May 1940 the Słapaks had to leave their spacious Ulica Elektoralna home.
-Of Cecylia's final years, little information survived, though it appears she was able to keep her school-age daughter with her in what became remembered by future generations as the Warsaw Ghetto, which is where she ended up.
-The German government had a long established plan for the future of western Poland which involved "ethnic cleansing" of the existing population on a heroic scale, but for victims the details of the plan became apparent only as they were implemented.
-During the summer of 1940 Jews from across Warsaw were forced to move into the part of Warsaw that would become "the ghetto", but it still came as a shock when the entire quarter was sealed off from the rest of the city on 16 November 1940, even though it had long been clear, in more general terms, that the outlook for Warsaw's Jews with the city under German occupation was bleak.
+In late April or early May 1940 the Słapaks had to leave their home.
+Of Słapakowa's final years, little information survived, though it appears she was able to keep her school-age daughter with her in what became remembered by future generations as the Warsaw Ghetto, which is where she ended up.